Wenslaus-Makumba/delani-studio/README.md

 # Delani-Studio

-A website that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
-Akan names are derived from Ghanian culture.
-Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.
+A website that offers a full range of services including brand strategy, interaction and visual design and user experience testing.
+Throughout your project, our designers create and implement visual design and workflows, solicit user feedback and work with you to make sure what gets built is what is needed.

 ## Technologies Used

 • HTML & CSS
 • JavaScript
   J/query
   Bootstrap feature
 ### Requirements

 JavaScript Console
 Html

-Behaviour Driven Development
+## Behaviour Driven Development

 1. Displays Form For Entering email
     ◦ INPUT: "message"
     ◦ INPUT: "Users email"